Mythbuster 4: Beltline rail is just the start of a streetcar system

 “Interoperability” was a key feature of the SSP.
 The idea was that the Beltline ridership would increase if it served as a sort of trunk line linking subsidiary lines into a contiguous network.
 This was based on reams of data showing that overall ridership drops when passengers have to transfer between modes to get where they’re going.

-Here’s the problem though: Other than the Beltline loop (and a short run that would connect the downtown line to the Beltline), there no longer are any fixed-rail projects planned for the city.
-Each of the lines that were to merge into and out of the loop either have been switched to a different transit mode or, at least for now, have been abandoned.
+Here’s the problem though: Other than the Beltline loop (and two short runs to connect the downtown line to the Beltline), there no longer are any fixed-rail projects planned for the city.
+Each of the lines that were to merge into and out of the loop either have been switched to a different transit mode or, at least for now, abandoned.

 So much for interoperability!